kgillibrand/Module-Signing-Script/README.md

 - -debug/--debug: Display extra information for debugging

 #Preparation
-- See: http://www.pellegrino.link/2015/11/29/signing-nvidia-proprietary-driver-on-fedora.html and my gist with some updates: https://gist.github.com/Favorablestream/4b6822e14a6e1267b1c46049274c8e49 for instructions to create key files or to try signing the modules yourself.
+- See: http://www.pellegrino.link/2015/11/29/signing-nvidia-proprietary-driver-on-fedora.html for instructions to create key files and my gist with some updates: https://gist.github.com/Favorablestream/4b6822e14a6e1267b1c46049274c8e49 if you want to try signing the modules yourself.

 #Dependancies
 - A Python 3 interpreter
 - A Linux distro with the rpm, dpkg, or pacman package manager.
 - Nvidia akmod drivers installed with their dependancies.
-- I believe kernel-devel is required for the sign-file binary that is called but kernel-devel is a dependancy for akmod drivers as far as I recall.

 #Script Operation
 - Find the system package manager